POPWorldMedia/POPForums/docs/azurekitlibrary.md

 }
 ```

-Then, to wire up this new implemenation, we swap out the event sink for our code in `Program.cs`:
+Then, to wire up this new implementation, we swap out the event sink for our code in `Program.cs`:

 `services.Replace(ServiceDescriptor.Transient<ICacheTelemetry, WebCacheTelemetry>());`